How to Pack a Roadside Emergency Kit

 - A bag of kitty litter – Spreading litter around the tires can increase traction and get your vehicle unstuck or moving if on a slippery slope.

-- Extra clothes, blankets and winter hat – If you run out of fuel and/or your battery dies, there’s no way your vehicle will be able to produce heat.
+- Extra clothes, blankets, and winter hat – If you run out of fuel and your battery dies, there’s no way your vehicle will be able to produce heat.
 The additional clothing or blankets will help you and your family stay warm if you have to wait a long time for a tow in inclement weather.

-- Small compact or folding shovel – If your vehicle gets stuck in the snow, a shovel is an incredible tool to have.
-You’ll be able to easily dig your way out of your problems and being compact easier to stow.
+- Small compact or folding shovel – If your vehicle gets stuck in the snow, a shovel is an incredible tool.
+You’ll be able to quickly dig your way out of your problems and be compact and easier to stow.

-- Nonperishable food and water – Take enough food and water to provide one meal for you and you passengers.
+- Nonperishable food and water – Take enough food and water to provide one meal for you and your passengers.
 More depending on how far out and remote you plan on traveling.

 - Reflective safety vest – Make sure you buy one that will fit over your winter coat and allow you to be seen from 300 feet away.

-When negotiating a new car’s price, it’s important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
-Otherwise, you won’t know what’s a good price to pay for the vehicle.
-I highly recommend using an online referral service such as Ryde Shopper or Motor Trend, their quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.
+I highly recommend using an online referral service such as Ryde Shopper or Motor Trend.
+Their quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.